sxjczzl/Homebrew-brew/docs/Querying-Brew.md

 ## Concluding remarks

-Using the JSON output, queries can be made against Homebrew with less risk of being broken due to Homebrew code changes, and without needing to understand Homebrew's Ruby internals.
+Using the JSON output, queries can be made against Homebrew with less risk of being broken due to Homebrew code changes, and without needing to understand Homebrew’s Ruby internals.

 If the JSON output does not provide some information that it ought to, please submit a request, preferably with a patch to add the desired information.